abbiedaniel/salesforce-maintenance/PD1-Notes.md

   ```
 - **Access Modifiers and Key Words**
 	- global: Can be accessed by any code in your salesforce org.
 If a method or variable is declared as global, the class must also be global.
-   	- private: Can only accessible in the class it was created in
+   	- private: Can only be accessible in the class it was created in
  	- protected: Accessible to any inner classes in the defining Apex class, and to the classes that extend the defining Apex class
   	- public: Can be accessed by code in the same namespace
 	- static: Before an object of a class is created, all static member variables in a class are initialized, and all static initialization code blocks are executed.
 These items are handled in the order in which they appear in the class.